DXHeroes/knowledge-base-content/problems/poor_code_quality.md

 ## Reasons of the Poor Code Quality

-**Team Culture**
+- **Team Culture**

-Poor code quality can be caused by a team that "doesn't give a shit".
+  - Poor code quality can be caused by a team that ["doesn't give a shit"](/problems/not_my_problem_mentality).
 Make sure that the team knows their purpose.

-Another reason may be a lack of senior expertise within the team.
+  - Another reason may be a lack of senior expertise within the team.

-Poor code quality can be caused by a long-term technical debt accumulation.
+  - Poor code quality can be caused by a long-term technical debt accumulation.
 Give the team some time for refactoring the code and pay-off the technical debt.

-**Processes**
+- **Processes**
   Non-existing or weak quality assurance practices can lead to poor code quality rather quickly.

-- Ensure that your team does code reviews and pull requests.
+  - Ensure that your team does [code reviews](/practices/code_review) and [pull requests](/practices/pull_requests).
-- Introduce Unit Tests and Code Coverage to catch bugs early in development.
+  - Introduce [Unit Tests](/practices/unit_testing) and [Code Coverage](/practices/code_coverage) to catch bugs early in development.
   - Implement CI/CD so that code has to pass all the tests before it can be merged.
-For more information, see Continuous Integration and Continuous Delivery.
+For more information, see [Continuous Integration](/practices/continuous_integration) and Continuous Delivery.
   - Add testers into the team and employ manual testing.
-- Ensure that your software development methodology (SCRUM/Kanban) leaves enough time for refactoring and writing a production quality code.
+  - Ensure that your software development methodology ([Scrum](/practices/scrum)/[Kanban](/practices/kanban)) leaves enough time for refactoring and writing a production quality code.
 Decrease the team workload and see if the code quality improves.

-**Architecture**
+- **Architecture**

-Architecture that has a bad fit with the requirements of the software being written can be the cause for poor code quality.
+  - Architecture that has a bad fit with the requirements of the software being written can be the cause for poor code quality.

-If you have a problem with code repetition, ensure that your architecture supports code reuse.
+  - If you have a problem with code repetition, ensure that your architecture supports code reuse.

-The particular functionality you try to deliver can be difficult to implement within your current architecture.
+  - The particular functionality you try to deliver can be difficult to implement within your current architecture.
 It can lead to verbose/buggy/hard to maintain code.
 Try to modify the architecture so it fits the use case.